-In the federal courts, the use of mitigation specialists has become part of the "standard of care" in providing defense services in capital cases.
-The Task Force considers their use essential to the competent defense of a capital case.
-The Federal Death Penalty Cases Report indicates that one of the most frequent grounds for setting aside a death sentence imposed by a state court is the failure to prepare and present a mitigation case.
-In the federal system, twenty percent of defense costs were for experts and investigators, and these costs prove significantly higher for cases in which the prosecution was authorized to seek the death penalty than cases in which it was not.
-In the second service of the second second service of the second second service of the second s

-The Task Force has assembled a series of recommendations designed to address these observations and findings on the adequacy of representation in capital cases in New Mexico state courts.
+In the federal courts, the use of mitigation specialists has become part of the "standard of care" in providing defense services in capital cases.21 The Task Force considers their use essential to the competent defense of a capital case.
+The Federal Death Penalty Cases Report indicates that one of the most frequent grounds for setting aside a death sentence imposed by a state court is the failure to prepare and present a mitigation case.22 In the federal system, twenty percent of defense costs were for experts and investigators, and these costs prove significantly higher for cases in which the prosecution was authorized to seek the death penalty than cases in which it was not.23 The Task Force has assembled a series of recommendations designed to address these observations and findings on the adequacy of representation in capital cases in New Mexico state courts.
 The recommendations aim to address, in the most practical possible ways, the inadequacies in New Mexico's current capital representation system.
 The Task Force hopes that adoption of these recommendations may minimize, as much a possible, the chances that New Mexico will execute an innocent person or a person who has received inadequate representation.
 Excellent lawyers remain the best defense against such injustices.